tomordonez/learning/README.md

 Following an answer in Stackoverflow [here](https://softwareengineering.stackexchange.com/a/74765).

 Commit every time a new test passes.

-**Commit message**

-Following these best practices I found on git commits [here](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).
+I would add:

+* When you modify a class or method
+* When you refactor something
+* When you add/delete/move a lot of files
+* When you pass a test

+**Commit message: What I was doing before**

+I've been experimenting with this.
+I was using subject/body

+* Subject: the issue number.
+  * In my case my issue numbers have this template `branch/#/word_summary`
+  * Where `branch` should be the same as the course folder name.
+  * `#` is a digit (a course is divided into sections).
+  * `word_summary` is a word (or two) selected from the section title.
+  * Example:
+    * `java-OOP/4/runtime-polymorphism`
+  * Issue numbers could be JIRA issues or some other type of tracking number
+* A blank line to separate subject from body
+* Body: a short summary of the commit.

+For reference.
 Separate the subject from the body with a blank line.
-In IntelliJ/PyCharm
+In IntelliJ/PyCharm/VSC

 	Here is the subject